-Join us for a hosted NW wine and beer reception followed by a delicious, eight-course, vegetarian-friendly Cantonese dinner.
-Enjoy an exciting program of taiko performances, mystery origami leis, live auction and paddle raise, honored guests, and special surprises!
-Help keep the sound of taiko beating strong in our community!
+SOLD OUT!!!
+We’re looking forward to seeing you at the 2017 Benefit Banquet, featuring a hosted NW wine and beer reception followed by a delicious, eight-course, vegetarian-friendly Cantonese dinner.
+We have an exciting program of taiko performances, mystery origami leis, live auction and paddle raise, honored guests, and special surprises!

 Thursday, May 11 from 6:00 to 8:30 p.m. at Wong’s King Seafood Restaurant (8733 SE Division Street)